HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

   )
 }}

-We have examined which of these events are being listened to by service workers we could find in the HTTP Archive.
-The results for mobile and desktop are very similar with install, fetch, and activate being the three most popular events, followed by message, notification click, push and sync.
+We have examined which of these events are being listened to by service workers in our data set.
+The results for mobile and desktop are very similar with `install`, `fetch`, and `activate` being the three most popular events, followed by `message`, `notification click`, `push` and `sync`.
 If we interpret these results, offline use cases that service workers enable are the most attractive feature for app developers, far ahead of push notifications.
-Due to its limited availability, and less common use case, background sync doesn't play a significant role at the moment.
+Due to its limited availability, and less common use case, background sync doesn't play a significant role at this time.

 ## Web app manifests